Dave Keon: WHA

+Keon with the Whalers in 1981.

 In August 1975, with the Leafs still controlling his NHL rights, Keon reluctantly jumped to the World Hockey Association, signing a deal with the Minnesota Fighting Saints reportedly worth $300,000 over two seasons.
 Keon chose to play for the Saints after they agreed to a no-trade clause, and also because head coach Harry Neale was an old friend of Keon's.
 The team, and Keon, played well, but the team struggled badly financially due in large part to being in direct competition with the NHL's Minnesota North Stars.
 With 21 games left in the season, the team folded.
 Keon refused to waive his no-trade clause since he had always planned to return to the NHL once his stint with the Saints was over.
 He was thus not included in the dispersal sale of Saints players to other WHA teams.
 The New York Islanders expressed a strong interest in signing Keon, but they needed to negotiate a deal for his NHL rights with the Leafs.
 Again, the Leafs' asking price (said to have been a first-round draft pick) was too high, and a disappointed Keon signed with the WHA's Indianapolis Racers in March 1976.

 The Fighting Saints were revived for the start of the WHA's 1976–77 season, and Keon agreed to a trade back to Minnesota.
 However, the team folded for good in January 1977 (with Keon as its leading scorer).
 Keon's WHA rights were briefly claimed by the Edmonton Oilers, but they immediately agreed to trade him to the New England Whalers.
 The move re-united Keon with Neale, who had taken over the Whalers after the original Fighting Saints' demise.

 Return to NHL

-He would remain with the Whalers through the rest of his career.
-In the 1977–78 season, Keon was joined on the Whalers by Gordie Howe who, at age 50, was the team's leading scorer that season.
+Keon would remain with the Whalers through the rest of his career.
+In the 1977–78 season, he was joined on the Whalers by Gordie Howe who, at age 50, was the team's leading scorer that season.
 Keon returned to the NHL in 1979 when the renamed Hartford Whalers became one of four WHA teams to join the NHL.
 The merger agreement allowed existing NHL teams to reclaim most of the WHA players whose NHL rights they held.
 Nevertheless, even though Keon was not protected from reclamation by the Whalers in the reclamation draft, the Maple Leafs declined to reclaim their former captain, allowing him to remain in Hartford.
 Bobby Hull joined the Whalers that season, with Keon, Howe, and Hull sometimes playing as a forward line.
 Howe and Hull retired at the end of the season.
 Terry Harper's retirement in 1981 left Keon as the oldest active player in the NHL.
 Keon played two more seasons with the Whalers and announced his retirement on June 30, 1982, at age 42.
 Keon was the last active player who played a full season in the Original Six era.